-31. Probation's obligation was to make Student available for educational services by County when Student was on a security level and not permitted to attend Mt.
+33. Probation's obligation was to make Student available for educational services by County when Student was on a security level and not permitted to attend Mt.
 McKinley.
 When Probation did not permit County to provide these services, Probation had the obligation to provide these special education services if it could do so safely.
-In this case, the only special education service that Student did not receive was specialized academic instruction on one day for which Probation did not establish that it was unsafe to correctional facilities on providing educational services to incarcerated juveniles, and been an expert in these matters for court proceedings and consent decrees, for (among others) the Los Angeles County Office of Education and its juvenile court school at the Challenger Memorial Youth Center.
+In this case, the only special education service that Student did not receive was specialized academic instruction on 17 days for which Probation did not establish that it was unsafe to educate Student.
+Probation's placing Student on security level did not prevent the provision of any counseling services from either the school or Mental Health, nor did it interfere with the ability of County to assess Student and develop an IEP.
+Therefore, the evidence established that the only special education services or processes that Probation did not permit County to provide and for which it was responsible involved 17 days of specialized academic instruction.